timkindberg/zusteller/README.md

 const useStore = create(() => useState(42))
 ```

-All three of the above are valid usages.

-Now all components that use the useStore hook Will be sharing the same state.
-When it updates they will all rerender.
+Now components can share the same state.
+When state updates they will all re-render.
 ```js
 const ComponentA = () => {
   const [state, setState] = useStore()